 Introduction: What is a KNX IP Interface?

-By translating KNX telegrams into IP packets, this device enables faster programming, remote access, and efficient data routing—making it essential for large and modern installations.
+By translating KNX telegrams into Network packets, this device enables faster programming, remote access, and efficient data routing—making it essential for large and modern installations.

 Key Benefits: